 Purpose statement (v.3.0)

 The Purpose of the post-2015 framework is to:

-- Enabling coherence and prioritization of action - identifying what needs to be done to achieve sustainable change which benefits ALL, ensuring coherence between different development and environment agendas, and prioritizing those issues with the greatest potential for delivering progress towards our Vision.
+Enable coherence and prioritization of action - identifying what needs to be done to achieve sustainable change which benefits ALL, ensuring coherence between different development and environment agendas, and prioritizing those issues with the greatest potential for delivering progress towards our Vision;

-- Securing commitment to action – incentivizing and requiring coordinated, collective action by actors in all countries, at all levels (global, state, private sector, civil society) and focusing economic, natural, political and social resources to drive a process of change.
+Secure commitment to action – building global consensus and solidarity; incentivizing and requiring coordinated, collective action by actors in all countries, at all levels (global, state, private sector, civil society); and focusing economic, natural, political and social resources to drive a process of change;

-- Ensuring accountability for action – holding countries and other actors to account in meeting their commitments and achieving impact against the identified goals through transparent mechanisms and processes, including stakeholder participation at all levels.
+Ensure accountability for action – holding states and other actors to account in meeting their commitments and achieving impact against the identified goals through transparent mechanisms and processes, including stakeholder participation at all levels.

 This section provides a draft on the Purpose of the framework.
 The Purpose is is the role that the international community ascribes to the post-2015 framework and that it should be held accountable to.
 The development of the Purpose must include clear accountability for each aspect of the framework, to enable reflection, learning, re-planning and if necessary, changes of direction within - or even of - the overall Purpose statement.
 Above all, the Purpose must direct political, economic and social resources at the issues which matter most to people living in acute poverty and ensure not just absolute improvement in measurable indicators of poverty, but also improvements in the equality of relative progress within those indicators.